Concentrations

 Substituting courses

 The set of courses that count towards each concentration is fixed, and substitutions are not allowed.
-The set of classes that can count towards NETS concentrations is somewhat broader than those for CSCI concentrations.

 The concentration I want doesn’t exist